"Absolutely great experience. Thank you Game Academy. You confirmed (my son's) career choice and college."

 Now in its tenth year, the Bachelor of Science degree program in Game Art & Animation was among the first in the country, and Champlain remains among the top institutions for studying game development.
 LEARN MORE

 Game Design requires a broad range of knowledge from psychology to game engine scripting.
 You will find this depth throughout the curriculum and you'll have plenty of options to specialize in Game System Design, Level/Content Design, or Narrative Design.
 LEARN MORE

 Champlain's Bachelor of Science degree in Game Programming - one of the first bachelor's degrees of its kind in the nation - combines games with the intellectual challenge of software creation to produce a highly versatile and valuable, in-demand skill set.
 LEARN MORE

 The B.S.
-Degree in Management of Creative Media is designed for the student who is passionate about both Business and Creative Media.
-It will provide a student with the opportunity to have a Business core that includes integrated courses in business, marketing, corporate social responsibility and international business (with an emphasis on the global economy), as well as courses in quantitative methods, accounting, finance, economics and business law.
+Degree in Game Production Management is designed for the student who is passionate about both business and games.
+It will provide a student with the opportunity to have a core that includes integrated courses in business, marketing, corporate social responsibility and international business (with an emphasis on the global economy), as well as courses in quantitative methods, accounting, finance, economics and business law.
 LEARN MORE